Fonta1n3/FullyNoded/Docs/Q-and-A.md

 - bitcoind: Bitcoin Deamon, background process running a bitcoin node.
 Bitcoind is a program that implements the Bitcoin protocol for remote procedure call (RPC) use.
 It is also the second Bitcoin client in the network's history.
 It is available under the MIT license in 32-bit and 64-bit versions for Windows, GNU/Linux-based OSes, and Mac OS X. [Read more](https://en.bitcoin.it/wiki/Bitcoind)
 - SSH: Secure Shell (SSH) is a cryptographic network protocol for operating network services securely over an unsecured network.[1]
 Typical applications include remote command-line, login, and remote command execution, but any network service can be secured with SSH.
 - Nano : famous text GUI editor to start from commandline, not to be confused with Ledger Nano S/X, which is a cold storage.
+- gap limit : This means you ended with more than 20 consecutive unused addresses in your bitcoin wallet.
+This could have have happened due to various reasons.
+[What it is and how to get over it](https://blog.blockonomics.co/bitcoin-what-is-this-gap-limit-4f098e52d7e1)

 ## Knowledge you should be confidently applying
 - The definitions above